google/WebFundamentals/src/content/en/updates/2017/11/dynamic-import.md

 This syntactic form for importing modules is a **static** declaration: it only accepts a string literal as the module specifier, and introduces bindings into the local scope via a pre-runtime “linking” process.
-The static `import` syntax can only be used at the very start of the file.
+The static `import` syntax can only be used at the top-level of the file.
 Static `import` enables important use cases such as static analysis, bundling tools, and tree-shaking.